ireneorichie/docs/serving/installing-logging-metrics-traces.md

 # Installing the Monitoring, Logging, and Tracing Plugin

-You can install a monitoring plugin in your Knative Serving installation to enable data collection and logging, metrics, and request tracing in that cluster.
+You can install a monitoring plugin in your Knative Serving installation to enable data logging, metrics, and request tracing in that cluster.

 The monitoring plugin is based on Fluentd, and Knative Serving currently supports a